0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-erigon/index.md

 ## Erigon

-[Erigon](https://github.com/ledgerwatch/erigon), previously known as Turbo-Geth, is a high-performance Ethereum client designed to handle the growing demands of the Ethereum blockchain.
+[Erigon](https://github.com/ledgerwatch/erigon), formerly known as Turbo-Geth, is a high-performance Ethereum client built to meet the increasing demands of the Ethereum blockchain.
 It focuses on optimizing performance, disk space, and synchronization speed.

 Erigon is characterized by the following features: Modular architecture, optimized performance, reduced disk usage, and fast synchronization.